About Westfield State University:

 - Clinical Social Worker

-For the majority of new employees, the minimum starting salary will apply.
-Specific salary for current Westfield State University employees and individuals currently working for the state of Massachusetts must be calculated individually in accordance with collective bargaining and state policies and procedures.
+Salaries for current Westfield State University employees and individuals currently working for the state of Massachusetts must be calculated individually in accordance with collective bargaining agreements as well as state policies.
+State job specifications may be found on the Department of Higher Education's webpage

 - Cover Letter